skjkanchan/OSProject3/devlog.md

 a.
 I am still in the same project session, but now I have made lots of progress on my B-Tree implementation.
 I created the B-Tree class and added some operations like insert and search.
 Now that my B-Tree is basically complete I can go on to work on the command functions.
 b.
 For the next part of the project session, I plan to work on the command functions, specifically create, insert, and search.

+# May 11 1:21pm
+Updating the devlog because the create file function is complete, so now index file/BTree can be created from the command line.